eslint/eslint/docs/src/rules/comma-spacing.md

 ## When Not To Use It

 If your project will not be following a consistent comma-spacing pattern, turn this rule off.

+## Version

+This rule was introduced in ESLint 0.9.0.